-A new business in Wyoming is not out of reach.
-So have you been wondering: how do I start a new business in Wyoming?
+A new business in Wisconsin is not out of reach.
+So have you been wondering: how do I start a new business in Wisconsin?

 Smart business owners can find new opportunities.
 Work with the bigger industries in the state.
-Offer goods or services such as trucking for any industry.
-Another idea is the development and also distribution of safety equipment.
-More ideas are food service, and also computer support in areas such as programming and data.
+Offer goods or services such as the development and distribution of safety equipment.
+Other ideas are food service and hospitality.
+More ideas are trucking for any industry.
+And another idea is computer support in areas such as programming and also data.

-Here is how to start a new business in Wyoming.
+Here is how to start a new business in Wisconsin.

-Search for a business name on the Wyoming Secretary of State’s website.
+Search for business name availability on the Wisconsin Department of Financial Institutions website.

 Check with your local municipality, city or county office or website.
 See if there may be any local licensing or permit requirements.

-For example, in Cheyenne you will need to go to the Licensing and Permitting page on the city of Cheyenne website.
+For example, in Milwaukee, go to the New Business Licenses and Permits page on the city of Milwaukee website.